bossanova808/MediaCopier/Readme.md

 ...which gives you the command line help.

-Next, configure the system by editing config/MediaCopier/config.yaml - follow the existing format but replace the paths with all your paths for Movies and TV shows.
+Next, configure the system by editing `config/MediaCopier/config.yaml` - follow the existing format but replace the paths with all your actual paths for Movies and TV shows.

+## Using MediaCopier

-### USING IT - For sharing with your friends
+## Sharing media with your friends & family

-#### 1. INIT - initialise for a new person
+### Initialise for a new person

 ```
 python mediacopier init --name james